Characters: Friendship Is Magic-Expanded Universe

 A race of adorable, loving cat-like creatures who are more than happy to make friends with all who enter their lands.
 Their homeland was conquered and converted into the Changeling Kingdom soon after the events of "A Canterlot Wedding"

-- The Chew Toy: It's obvious the caricaturists wanted to create a species so sugar-sweet that readers could enjoy watching the Changelings take them apart without the writers having to invoke any sympathy.
+- The Chew Toy: It's obvious Cook and Price wanted to create a species so sugar-sweet that readers could enjoy watching the Changelings take them apart without the writers having to invoke any sympathy.

-- Crap Saccharine World: It ironic how such cute beings could cherish such a precarious existence in the My Little Ponyverse, of all places.
+- Crapsaccharine World: It's ironic how such cute beings could cherish such a precarious existence in the My Little Ponyverse, of all places.

 - The Farmer And The Viper: The Changelings aren't in their lands for five minutes and they welcome them with open arms and offer their Queen cake.
 It ends very badly for them.